-The unit that can be added to the system could be a cluster, a super-cluster and so on.
+A unit that can be added to the system could be a cluster, a super-cluster and so on.
 The process of adding a new unit to the system must follow rules which are consistent with the organization of the system.
-These rules are simple, a node can be a level-1 gatekeeper of only one cluster.
-Thus a node in an existing cluster cannot seek to be part of a cluster in another system.
-In general for a unit at level- l which is being added to the system, any node in such a system cannot seek to be a level-(n-1) gatekeeper to any sub-system of the existing system.
+These rules are simple, a node can be a level-0 gatekeeper of only one cluster.
+Thus a node in an existing cluster cannot seek to be part of another cluster in the system.
+In general for a unit at level- l which is being added to the system, any node in the unit being added cannot seek to be a level- $(\ell - i)$ (where $i = 1, 2, \dots, \ell$) gatekeeper to any sub-system of the existing system.

 The process of adding a unit to the system, results in the update of the GES contextual information pertaining to every node within the added unit.
 This update is only for the highest level of the system, lower level GES contextual information remains the same.
-Thus nodes within a cluster would have a context with respect to the GES cluster context C_i^1 , when this cluster is added to the system, what changes is the GES context C_i^1 while the individual GES contexts of the nodes with respect to newly assigned GES cluster context C_j^1 remains the same.
+Nodes within a cluster have a context with respect to the GES cluster context C_i^1 .
+When this cluster is added to the system, what changes is the GES context C_i^1 while the individual GES contexts C^0 of the nodes with respect to newly assigned GES cluster context C_i^1 remains the same.

-Figure 4.1.1 depicts the addition of a super cluster SC-10 to the system.
+Figure 4.1 depicts the addition of a super cluster SC-10 to the system.
 Only one node within the unit that needs to be added can issue the connection setup request.
-The node which issues this request in Figure 4.1.1 is the node SC-10.v.23.
-Since this is a level-2 system that is unit-added, node 23 or any other node with SC-10 can not be a level-1 (cluster) gateway to the other nodes within the super-super-cluster SSC-B. Node 21 thus issues a request specifying that it seeks to be a level-3 gateway within super-super-cluster B. Upon a successful connection set up, a new address is assigned for SC-10 (say SSC-8) identifiers for clusters within SC-10 remain the same.
-However the complete address of these clusters change to SSC-B.SC-8.w and so on.
+The node which issues this request in figure 4.1 is the node SC-10.v.23.
+Since this is a level-2 system that is unit-added, node 23 or any other node within SC-10 can not be a level-1 (cluster) gateway to the other nodes within the super-super-cluster SSC-B. Node 23 thus issues a request specifying that it seeks to be a level-3 gateway within super-super-cluster SSC-B. Upon a successful connection set up, a new address is assigned for SC-10 (say SC-8), the identifiers for clusters within SC-10 remain the same.
+However, the complete address of these clusters change to SSC-B.SC-8.w and so on.